FindMySchool LogoFindMySchool

 Best suited to families valuing breadth over specialism, who prioritize their child's happiness and individual development above competitive league table positioning, and who can afford independent day or boarding fees without financial strain.
 The school is not right for families seeking elite academic selection or those uncomfortable with boarding culture.
 For others, Framlingham offers something increasingly rare: a school genuinely interested in who your child is, not just what they achieve.

 Yes.
 The Independent Schools Inspectorate rated both Senior and Prep Schools "Excellent" in 2022, the highest possible rating.
-GCSE results place the school in the top 25% of schools in England (FindMySchool ranking).
+GCSE academic outcomes rank 744th of 3,895 in England (FindMySchool ranking).
 The school succeeds with mixed-ability intake, suggesting strong teaching and pastoral structures.
-A-level results are solid; the school progresses 33% of leavers to university with 37% entering employment, reflecting a genuinely diverse leaver profile.
+A-level results are solid, with 60% of grades at A*-B, and leavers progress to a genuinely diverse range of routes.

-Full boarding fees for 2025-26 are £50,667 annually (including VAT) for Year 9 and above.
-Day fees for senior pupils are approximately £27,000-£32,000 depending on year group; confirm exact figures with admissions.
+Full boarding and day fees are published annually and vary by year group and boarding pattern; confirm exact figures with admissions.
 Bursaries and scholarships are available; the school states scholarships typically offer 10-25% reduction.
 The sixth-form bursary campaign actively supports talented pupils.
 Contact admissions for confidential financial support discussion.

 Yes.
 Full boarding (every night), weekly boarding (Monday-Friday), and flexi-boarding (negotiated nights weekly) are available.
 This flexibility allows families to choose arrangements that fit their circumstances.
 Boarders have reserved beds during term; day pupils access study and social spaces.
 The culture prioritises belonging and individual identity across all boarding types.